In addition to the federal government, each state keeps a RAP sheet.

 Here is how to get your RAP sheet from DCJS, located in Albany, NY, if you are a New York State resident:

-Here is how to get your RAP sheet from DCJS if you are not a New York State resident:
+Here is how to get your RAP sheet from DCJS if you do not reside in New York State:

 IDENTOGO